em3ndez/tiny-web-server/README.md

 * No easy/automatic OpenAPI or Swagger
 * No built-in HTTPS / WSS support, let alone LetsEncrypt cert fu
 * No ram caching for things that don't change with lots of GET traffic
-* Not perf/load tested.
+* No extensively performance or load tested.
 Expected to perform efficiently for small to medium-sized applications, but nor 10K class application serving.
 * Doesn't have an async nature to request handling
 * No opinion on user sessions
 * Nothing built-in for event sourcing